Austaras/retask/README.md

 ### Intro to ReTask

-There are three elements in ReTask, they're `Cmd`, `Task` and `Sub`.
+There are three elements in ReTask: `Cmd`, `Task` and `Sub`.

 A `Cmd` is for one shot job like `setTimeout`.
 You may use `Cmd` to send message to your component or simply for performing side effects.
-If for the former purpose, its constructor will take a `tagger` function to map payload to your intended message.
+For the former its constructor will take a `tagger` to map payload to your intended message.
 Don't worry if your jobs hasn't finished when your component is unmounting, they will be cancelled.

 And what do you use when you want to compose two `Cmd`s?
-It doesn't make sense to provide each of them a tagger, so you should use `Task`. `Task` is like `Cmd` without tagger, you could make two tasks runing one by one through using `andThen`/`thenTask`, and make it send message to your component using `perform`/`performTask` or if the `Task` may fail, using `attempt`/`attemptTask`.
+It doesn't make sense to provide each of them a tagger, so you should use `Task`. `Task` is like `Cmd` without tagger.
+Using `andThen`/`thenTask` you could make two tasks runing one by one.
+And then by `attempt`/`attemptTask` you could turn it into a `Cmd`.
+If the `Task` won't fail, `perform`/`performTask` is more simple.

 `Sub`, on the other hand, is for long running job like `setInterval`.
 Every time it see fit, a `Sub` would send message to your component.
 And if such message cause a state change, your `sub` function will be recalled with updated state and calcuate a new `Sub`.
 If it's of different type or be constructed with different parameter, your old `Sub` will be cancelled.